Skip to main content

 Step 1: Initialize your Agent

 In this tutorial, you create a new agent by creating a new plugin of type agent.
+For an example of custom agents, see Build Your Own Agent guide.

 To create a new agent plugin, run the following command: